 Is your child getting enough vitamin D?
-Find out which foods pack a vitamin D punch and if your child needs a supplement with our dietitian's expert guide...
+Find out which foods pack a vitamin D punch and why your child needs a supplement with our dietitian's expert guide...

 Known as the sunshine vitamin, vitamin D plays an essential role in your child’s body and in the UK, the sun is strong enough between April to September for your skin to produce it.